 That’s especially true this time of the year, with college basketball tournaments in full swing and NBA teams fighting for division titles and postseason positioning.
-Key basketball players, both college and pro, can be highly significant in how a team performs.
-This was evident last week when star center Tim Duncan missed two games with an injury.
+Injuries do affect teams differently.

-Since there are so few players in basketball, as compared to football, the loss of any member of the starting five means a 20 percent change in the lineup.
-This can affect team chemistry, which takes weeks and months to develop.
-Say a coach is counting on a role player to play defense and pull down nine rebounds a game.
-If that player is out, the coach has to find someone else to plug in.
+Other times, teams aren’t as well prepared.
+Since there are so few players in basketball compared to football, the loss of any one from the starting five means a 20 percent change in the lineup.
+This can affect not only offense or defense, but team chemistry, which takes months to develop.

 A year ago at this time the Miami Heat decided to sit four-time All-Star Dwyane Wade for the rest of the season to rehab his left knee.
 They turned to a small-ball lineup with newcomer Shawn Marion, going with an uptempo attack that started 5-4-1 over the total after a 6-3 under run.